Login

 Accelerated Reader

-Once children have finished the Read Write Inc programme, they will have access to Accelerated Reader for their independent reading.
+Once children have finished the Little Wandle programme, they will have access to Accelerated Reader for their independent reading.
 This tool supports independent reading by providing each child with engaging texts to select as their reading book and regular opportunities to demonstrate their understanding of what they have read.

 Each half term, children will complete an online reading assessment, called a STAR test.
 Following this, they will be given their ZPD.
 This is a numerical range which supports us and the children to identify pre-levelled books which are suitable for their reading ability.
 Once the child has finished their book, they can use their login details at school to find their book and take a quiz to demonstrate their comprehension skills.
 By reading and quizzing regularly, children can move through the Accelerated Reader certification levels and earn certificates as recognition of their achievement.
 A link to the Accelerated Reader program can be found below.